 Wow don't go in the Trinity River!
 We have Long Nose gar up here.
 They have lots of teeth just not that big! up here the best way to catch them is with a rope.
 You take a rope and shred the end about 6".
 Throw it out the shredded end and when the gar chump down on it they get their teeth snarled in the rope.
 You just have to pull them in.
 No hooks needed.
 I have never tried this method, but others have.

 Notice his bandaid on his finger?
-I'd rather have bandaids from playing with knives than those toothy critters .
+I'd rather have bandaids from playing with knives than those toothy critters :LOL: .
 But then, I never grew up around them either.

 We have gar here.
 When I was a teen we'd see em swimming along side the canoe.
 They looked to be just a couple feet shorter than the 16' canoe.
 Never fished for them but dragged one up on the creek bank one time that was maybe 4ft long.
 I like catfish too much to fish for gar.
 Seen guys catch em in running water by floating a live shad but I never tried it.